What's a placement? A Guide for Students

 Resilience

-Plus, adding an industrial placement to your CV will go a long way in helping you secure a job after university.
+Plus, adding an industrial placement to your CV will go a long way in helping you secure a graduate job after university.

 Is it worth doing a placement year?